Visa-free destinations for Caribbean passport holders

 The list of visa-free countries is broadly similar across these five passports.
 Caribbean citizens can typically enter popular tourist and business destinations without a visa.
 Key areas include the Schengen states, Australia, Singapore, India, and Brazil.

 The accompanying map outlines all countries offering visa-free entry to Caribbean passport holders.
-It’s important to note that the term “visa-free” here also encompasses destinations requiring an electronic travel authentication (eTA) or a visa upon arrival.
+It's important to note that the term "visa-free" here also encompasses destinations requiring an electronic travel authorization (eTA) or a visa upon arrival.
 These permits are generally quicker and simpler to obtain than traditional visas.

 Visa requirements for Caribbean passport holders